jackbdr/php-test/README.md

 To quickly test soft deletion, you can pass a `with_deleted` boolean parameter to the index endpoint to include deleted tasks in the results.

 I would have liked to spend more time on the unit / feature tests.
 The criteria asks for appropriate unit tests, however I thought the most important tests (covering the Api) should fall under "Feature".
 I realise I may have ended up with a slightly strange split between Unit and Feature, but I hope it shows a good start for test coverage.
-Also, I considered implementing a TaskRepository, however I decided - in this instance - it would be over engineering to separate the domain and data mapping layers.
+Also, I considered implementing a TaskRepository, however I decided - in this instance - it would be over engineering to separate the domain and data mapping layer.

 Thanks again, I hope you have a good rest of your week!